 I had heard about a man who lived alone in one of the remote villages on the island of Cunda.
 Hasanaki was his name, and I had even seen a couple of photographs of him taken in Ayvalik.
 One day Suleyman, the trusty driver in Ayvalik, drove us to his village, more like a cluster of a few houses and groves.
 The road to his village Patrica (or Paterica) was rough and narrow and his one-room abode was beyond the reach of a car.
 We walked through his olive grove to arrive at the small hut.

 Hasanaki invited us inside where he was sitting at the table and sipping from a glass something.
-Ergun asked if it were a cola drink and Hasanaki replied “Cola is harmful to you, I’m drinking wine!”
-He claimed, as he took another puff from his cigarette, “smoking and wine keeps cancer away from the body”.
+Ergun asked if it were a cola drink and Hasanaki replied: “Cola is harmful to you, I’m drinking wine!”
+He claimed as he took another puff from his cigarette, “smoking and wine keeps cancer away from the body”.
 So far he was right about his body probably.
-Then he said that he cured a doctor from cancer with cigarettes and drink, but the doctor died three months later!
+Then he said that he cured a doctor of cancer with cigarettes and drink, but the doctor died three months later!

 Suleyman and Hasanaki exchanged some names from Ayvalik, some common friends.
 Then Suleyman called one of the guys and put Hasanaki on the phone.
 He hollered to the other guy and asked how he was.
 Apparently the guy at the other end did not recognize the voice, so he introduced himself as “Deli Coban” (crazy shepherd) which is his other nickname.
 They chatted on the phone a bit, then Suleyman called someone else and Hasanaki chatted with him, all done with gusto.